COVID-19 Visitation Policy

 - In order to provide adequate supervision and monitoring, the total number of visitors at any one time may not exceed 20.

-- Visitation is permitted 7 days a week during the following visitor hours.
+- Visitation is permitted 7 days a week.

 - Visitors are not permitted to eat with residents in resident rooms or common dining spaces.